ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli.md

 ### 2. Upload a contract from a running chain

-If a Cosmos chain provides a RPC endpoint, you can use it to load the contracts to `cw-substrate-cli`.
+If a Cosmos chain provides an RPC endpoint, you can use it to load the contracts to `cw-substrate-cli`.
 All you need to know is the RPC endpoint to fetch the contract from, and either the contract address that uses the contract code or code ID that identifies the contract code.